EtienneCmb/visbrain/docs/sleep.rst

 Detection
 ~~~~~~~~~

-The Detection panel offers several semi-automatic algorithms for the detection of sleep features such as sleep spindles, rapid eyes movements and peaks.
+The Detection panel offers several semi-automatic algorithms for the detection of sleep features such as sleep spindles, rapid eyes movements, slow waves, K-complexes and peaks.
 All detection types shared the following parameters :

 * *Apply on* : choose on which channel to perform the detection